EricSchles/an_introduction_to_python/README.md

 1. Write a Python program called create_file.py

-The program should create a file called practing_file_writing.txt.
+The program should create a file called practicing_file_writing.txt.
 The file should contain the following text:

 Hello!
 You've successfully created this file with a program!
 Congradulations!!!!